 Our main Environmental principles:

-- to reuse and repurpose
+- to REUSE and REPURPOSE

-- to recycle when is not possible to reuse or repurpose
+- to RECYCLE when is not possible to reuse or repurpose

-- to follow regulations/laws
+- to follow REGULATIONS

-- to encourage sustainability & regeneration
+- to encourage SUSTAINABILITY and REGENERATION

 Zero Waste Practices

 All of Elementum’s knitwear is designed to be and produced with ZERO waste methods.
 For every item of knitwear we make, we use the total and complete piece of jersey fabric/raw material.
 There are no cut-offs from our cutting process.
 In addition, our all knits are tubular and seamless.
-With our designs being tubular and seamless, we create less waste as no thread or extra fabric is required.
+With our designs being tubular and seamless we reduce waste during production and no thread or extra fabric is required.

 Our latest line of woven garments is still not totally ZERO waste.
 That is because of the difference of flexibility in relation to the knitwear production.
 But we are working on converting all our designs into Zero waste patterns.
 In the meanwhile we reuse the little cutoffs into new products in our studio.